caio-ishikawa/netscout/README.md

 # NetScout
 <img src="https://i.imgur.com/pTmMYmZ.png">

-NetScout is an OSINT tool that finds domains, subdomains, directories, endpoints and files.
+NetScout is an OSINT tool that finds domains, subdomains, directories, endpoints and files for a given seed URL.
 It consists of the following components:
 - BinaryEdge client: Gets subdomains
-- DNS AXFR (TODO): Attempts to perform a DNS transfer to extract subdomains
+- DNS: Attempts to perform a DNS zone transfer to extract subdomains
-- Crawler: Gets links from the found subdomains + the seed url
+- Crawler: Gets URLs and directories from the found subdomains + the seed url
 - SERP client: Gets links for files.
 It uses Google dorking techniques to search for specific file types based on file extensions found by the crawler.

 ## Setup
 ### Requirements